-Impeccably stylish, subdued, and relaxing describe most Four Seasons properties, and this low-key elegant one fronting award-winning Wailea Beach is no exception, with its poolside cabanas, beautiful courtyards, and luxuries such as 24-hour room service and twice-daily housekeeping.
-Most rooms have an ocean view (avoid those over the parking lot in the North Tower, if you can), and plush robes and a mini-refrigerator (stocked with your favorites on request) are among the amenities there.
-The dining is just as refined, with three excellent choices on the premises: Ferraro's Italian cuisine, Wolfgang Puck's Spago, and the even swankier and more expensive DUO Steak & Seafood.
+"Impeccably stylish," "extravagant," and "relaxing" describe most Four Seasons properties, and this elegant one fronting award-winning Wailea Beach is no exception, with its poolside cabanas, beautiful courtyards, and luxuries such as 24-hour room service and twice-daily housekeeping.
+Most of the newly refurbished rooms have ocean views, and plush robes and mini refrigerators (stocked with your favorites on request) are among the amenities there.
+The dining is just as refined, with three excellent choices on the premises: Ferraro's Italian cuisine, Wolfgang Puck's Spago, and DUO Steak & Seafood.
 The spa has indoor and outdoor treatment rooms, acupuncture and chiropractic services, and a menu of nonsurgical cosmetic procedures such as Botox, fillers, and body sculpting.
-You can also opt for poolside mini-treatments.
-Also enjoy the Evian spritzers poolside.
-There's also an adults-only serenity pool features cabanas outfitted with TVs, cappuccino makers, and Missoni designed fabrics.
+You can also opt for poolside mini-treatments while enjoying Evian spritzers.
+The adults-only serenity pool features cabanas outfitted with TVs, cappuccino makers, and Missoni designed fabrics.